tjd1234/cmpt225summer2023/assignments/a3/README.md

     [Queue_base.h](Queue_base.h).

 - Implement a class called `JingleNet` that stores the 5 queues.
-The details of this class is up to you.
+The details of this class are up to you.
 Use it in a sensible way that makes your program easier to understand.
 For instance, `JingleNet` could have a method for each JingleNet command above.